LightBurdenOfficial/SperoCoin/doc/rpc/rst/getreceivedbyaddress.rst

      - Description
    * - amount
      - numeric
-     - The total amount in ONION received at this address.
+     - The total amount in SPERO received at this address.

 Examples
 ~~~~~~~~